 A. Shilpa Reddy

-Project Lead (Andhra Pradesh)
+Project Coordinator (Andhra Pradesh)

 Ms. B. Swapna pursued M. Tech in GIS & Remote Sensing from Jawaharlal Nehru Technological University, Hyderabad.
 In her 12 years of experience, she has worked with I&CAD Department, GoAP, R S Development Solutions and Research Services Pvt.
 Ltd (RSDSRS), Asian Development Bank (ADB), UNICEF and Andhra Pradesh State Development Planning Society (APSDPS), Planning Department, GoAP.
 Her main areas of specialization are database design, efficient database management & maintenance, visual representation of data, data analytics, spatial and non-spatial analysis, GIS/spatial mapping, developing GIS & MIS based decision support system, graphical and quantitative analysis, monitoring and evaluation, participatory irrigation management and water management.